hummingbot/hummingbot-site/docs/getting-started/liquidity-mining/5-earn-rewards.md

 ### See Rewards Earned

-After some processing time, your earned rewards will be visible in the **Rewards** tab of the Hummingbot Miner page.
+After some processing time, your earned rewards will be visible in the **Rewards** tab of the Miner page.
 The Rewards tab contains a chart that displays the rewards earned by your bot over time.
 You can click on each per-minute order book snapshot to drill down into the orders placed and rewards earned by your bot.

 ![see rewards][see-rewards]